-Co-curricular activities have additional expenses that include transportation, competition fees, uniform costs, equipment, instructors, music and more.
+Co-curricular activities have additional expenses that include transportation, competition fees, uniform costs, equipment, instructors, music, and more.
 Students participating in these activities pay fees we call “Fair Share” to cover costs for the programs.
-See the Marching Band, Winter Guard and Winter Percussion pages for more information.
-Individual Fair Share amounts are calculated annually, depending on the show design, staff, and number of students who participate in these programs.
+See the Marching Band, Winter Guard, and Winter Percussion pages for more information.
+Individual Fair Share amounts are calculated annually, depending on the show design, staff, and a number of students who participate in these programs.

 Fundraising Is Strongly Encouraged

 Band fees are an obligation that must be met by all band students; however, parents are not expected to pay their student’s band fees out of pocket.
 Rather, students are encouraged to participate in the many fundraisers offered throughout the year to meet their financial obligation.
-Band fundraisers (described on the Fundraising page) all have varying profit percentages that go toward the student’s fundraising account.
+Band fundraisers all have varying profit percentages that go toward the student’s fundraising account.